What is a new hire welcome letter?

 Dear [new employee name],

 Welcome to [company name]!
-We are so excited for you to join us.
-Your [short list of skills and accomplishments] make you the perfect fit for [name of position].
+We’re excited for you to join us.
+Your [short list of skills and accomplishments] makes you the perfect fit for [name of position].

 We met during your interview, but let me introduce myself again.
-I am [your name], and I will be your [relationship to new employee].
+I’m [your name], and I’ll be your [relationship to new employee].
 Feel free to reach out to me with any questions during the onboarding process.

-As discussed, your first day of work will be [start date] at [start time].
-Please bring two copies of identification and be prepared to complete onboarding paperwork.
-You will also sit down with your direct manager, [direct manager name], and go over your daily responsibilities.
-If there’s time, we hope to have you meet with [related departments].
+As discussed, your first workday will be [start date] at [start time].
+Please bring two forms of identification and be prepared to complete onboarding paperwork.
+You’ll also meet with your direct manager, [direct manager name], and review your responsibilities.
+If there’s time, we hope to introduce you to [related departments].
 As you might have noticed during your interview, our office dress code is [dress code].

 Your new colleagues are excited to welcome you to the team in person.
 [Colleague name] and [colleague name] will be great resources for you during your first few weeks on the job.
-You’ll meet them during onboarding and can ask any specific questions you have during that time and in the coming weeks.
+You’ll meet them during onboarding.

 Don’t hesitate to reach out at [your preferred method of contact] with any questions about your first day.
 We look forward to seeing you on [start date]!